Jun 27Sunday, June 28, 2026 · all daysJun 29 · today »

 HN Discussion:

-• Speculation that this technique explains DeepSeek's dramatically lower pricing
+• This technique likely explains DeepSeek's ability to offer dramatically lower prices

-• Forward-looking prediction about proliferation of specialized small models for speculative decoding
+• Speculates about future proliferation of specialized small models for speculative decoding

 13.Asian AI startups launch Mythos-like models(techcrunch.com)